Kibnet/Avalonia.TestRecorder/docs/overlay-panel.md

 ### Overlay Blocks UI Elements
 - The overlay is a separate window, so it won't block any UI elements in the main window
 - If the overlay obscures important content, you can move the main window
-- Click the ✕ button to hide the overlay temporarily
+- Click the ➖ button to minimize the overlay temporarily
 - Consider setting `ShowOverlay = false` and using hotkeys only

 ### Save Button Does Nothing